Ctross/Ctross.github.io/pages/about-me.md

 ---
 layout: page
-title: "About Mw"
+title: "About Me"
 subheadline:
 teaser: "I am a post-doctoral scholar working at the Sante Fe Institute and the University of California, Davis.
-I work on a variety of topics at the intersection of applied anthropology, social justice, cultural evolutionary dynamical models, and human behavioral ecololgy..."
+I work on a variety of topics at the intersection of applied anthropology, social justice, dynamical modeling of cultural evolutionary processes, and human behavioral ecololgy..."
 permalink: "/about-me/"
 header:
     image_fullwidth: "header_drop.jpg"
 ---
-...and learn at the same time.

-*Feeling Responsive* is my first theme which I let into the world.
-It's built on work and knowledge of others.
-While I am still designing it, you read about whats behind this theme in the – *hopefully* – near future.

-## Features

-* Responsive Gallery, Videos, Grid, Typography,...
-* 100% GitHub Pages friendly
-* Easy editable navigation, footer and social media links
-* Language Ready – just translate one file.
-* Lots of possibilities to customize it to your needs
-* Lots of different headers
-* Various post formats to let your content shine
-* Uses Jekyll 3.0
-* Multiple possibilities to use images in different ways
-* Fine typography

 ## I got inspired by...